ropensci-archive/roweb2/content/blog/2017-11-24-unconf-welcome.md

 1. List three things you hope to get from the unconference

-e.g., “_connect with people working in a similar domain_”, “_learn about best practices in data science with R_” , or “_develop a new package that does X_”
+e.g., _connect with people working in a similar domain_, _learn about best practices in data science with R_, or _develop a new package that does X_

 2. List three things you hope to contribute to the unconference